epic-digital-im/webpack-plugin-parse-functions/README.md

 - afterSave
 - beforeDelete
 - afterDelete
-- TODO:
 - afterCreate
 - afterUpdate
 - beforeCreate
 - beforeUpdate

+These hooks targeted at cron jobs are defined and available to be run with `Parse.Cloud.startJob`
 - hourly
 - daily
 - weekly
 - monthly
 - datetime

 ## ActionTrigger
 This is a special type of `Parse.Object` that is used to trigger cascading actions conditionally when a hook is run.